Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > > - `leftearscar` is broken off into its own word, as the association is >a scar on his left ear.
 > > - `He`, `friend`, and `Vol` are broken into separate words.

-#### 2.1(b) Featherlite Testing

-_This section is currently incomplete_.

-From initial testing, leaking is rare and outputs are accurate and high quality.
-There was only one significant leak of the format style in well over a hundred break tests, e.g:
->`Detailed description of wolfkin: wolfkin are`

-_Updated (June 28, 2021):_ I have conducted significant testing, both play and descriptive testing, with featherlite over the past two days.
-I can now say with some confidence that featherlite works very well and appears to be quite resistant to leaks using current settings.
-I am finding that the AI is capable of referencing the entries without repitition or incoherence, and in fact is quite capable of connecting entries together in a desireable way.
-Racial traits are incorporated into the characters, and the characters' relationships with each other are referenced often.

-I will undertake comparative testing to determine relative performance once I am comfortable that my current entries are optimized and can be compared properly to optimal entries under other formats.
-This will most likely occur after I am able to test JSON/python.

->Current examples of WIP entries I am using (as of June 28, 2021) include:
->
->> `[ wolfkin: caninebody digitigrade Beastkin they muzzle ]`<br>
->> `[ wolfkin behavior: expressivetail&ears They friendly peaceful ]`
->
->> `[ Mark: male wolfkin lean He kind joyful ]`<br>
->> `[ Mark: Blackfur muzzle He bestfriendVol ]`

-Please note that my use of featherlite is at least slightly different from the version usually proposed by Rinter, in that I rely on other punctuation such as `&` a bit more often (like in my Author's Note example further down).
-I also tend to mash words less frequently, making my entries slightly more similar to caveman.

 ### 2.2 Current Format Testing To-Do

 #### 2.2(a) JSON/Python-like